 You should not use this medicine if you have ever had a severe allergic reaction to linagliptin.
 Do not use this medicine if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 This medicine may cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

 What should I discuss with my healthcare provider before taking linagliptin and metformin?

-You should not use this medicine if you are allergic to metformin (Actoplus Met, Avandamet, Fortamet, Glucophage, Riomet) or linagliptin (Onglyza), or:
+You should not use this medicine if you are allergic to metformin (Actoplus Met, Avandamet, Fortamet, Glucophage, Riomet); or

-if you have ever had a severe allergic reaction (breathing problems, swelling, severe skin rash) to linagliptin;
+if you have ever had a severe allergic reaction (breathing problems, swelling, severe skin rash) to linagliptin (Onglyza);

 if you have severe kidney disease; or